shilyjenifer/Price_Prediction/README.md

 # Price_Prediction
 This repository contains a comprehensive project focused on building an end-to-end data product for predicting house prices.
 It combines data engineering, machine learning, and deployment to provide a seamless pipeline from raw data ingestion to delivering accurate predictions.
+The data ingestion python file uses the factory design to ingest data into the pipeline.
+It automatically extracts the data if present in .zip format, recognises extensions like .csv and .json and gives a data dictionary as output containing csv and json files segregated as seperate lists.
+We can access them using their keys.